-There are simple food safety practices that can be easily woven into your family’s
+Here are simple food safety practices that you can add into your family’s daily routine.

 It is true that hand washing is the simplest and most overlooked way to avoid spreading germs.
 Be sure to wash your hands with your kids before you eat or cook, after touching raw foods like meat and eggs, and after sneezing, coughing or using the restroom.
 Most people do not do it enough – or properly.
 Here’s a quick refresher: